 By the way, if you want to go for a run, there is a track on top of the terminal parking garage.
 It runs around the helipad and this part of the building offers some of the best views of the runway.
 To get there go down to the lobby level and exit towards the self-parking area.
 Once you are in the parking garage you can see another set of elevators on the other side of the garage just a bit to your left.
 From there take the elevator all the way up to the 11th floor.
 Probably not many people know about this place.

 On either side of the hotel is a mini-atrium, that’s what I call them at least.
-It’s an amazing spot as it makes you feel you are outside in a park with all the plants, trees and fountains.
+It’s an amazing spot as it makes you feel you are outside in a park with all the plants, trees, and fountains.
 Heck, the lights even look like street lights rather than lighting for the interior of a building.
 There are a few benches and seats at either one of them to relax and hang out.
 But please respect the quiet time at night and keep your voice down.
 The Hyatt Regency Orlando International Airport even shuts down the water fountains to give their guests the extra piece of tranquility.
-These areas are nice to hang out and actually get you away from all the busy airport life.
+These areas are nice to hang out in and actually get you away from all the busy airport life.
 It lets you calm down and relax.

 The elevators next to the front desk will also bring you all the way down to the motor court aka valet parking.
 There is actually not much to see down there.
 You can walk outside all the way to the street where you can see a big fountain.
 That’s about it and I put it on the list just to complete the list.